Extrapolation to product Morrey-Herz spaces and applications: Applications

-where $\mathcal{C}$ is the set of constant functions and $C_1, C_2>0$ are independent on $f$ and $\gamma$.
-The John-Nirenberg inequality provides equivalent characterizations of little bmo, see \cite{Hart2019,Holmes2018} for more details.
-The John-Nirenberg inequality will be extended to product Morrey-Herz spaces in this subsection.
+where \(\mathcal C\) is the set of constant functions and \(C_1,C_2>0\) are independent of \(f\), \(R\), and \(\gamma\).
+The John-Nirenberg inequality provides equivalent characterizations of little bmo; see \cite{Hart2019, Holmes2018} for further details.
+Below we extend this inequality to product Morrey-Herz spaces.